 These Bylaws may be amended by a two-thirds vote of the Board.
 Notice of proposed amendments shall be given to Directors at least thirty (30) days before such vote.

-Any amendment(s) approved by the Board shall be ratified by a majority of the votes cast by the members of the Association during the Annual Meeting.
+Any amendment(s) approved by the Board shall be ratified by a majority of the votes cast by the members of the Association during the Annual Meeting or virtually.

-Notice of the proposed Bylaw changes shall be announced on the Association’s website, vassar.edu/alums, or by any other means deemed appropriate by the Nominating & Governance Committee, at least forty-five (45) days before the Annual Meeting.
+Notice of the proposed Bylaw changes shall be announced on the Association’s website, vassar.edu/alums, and by any other means deemed appropriate by the Nominating & Governance Committee, at least forty-five (45) days before the Annual Meeting.

 Such amendment(s) shall take effect upon ratification at the Annual Meeting.

 The Alumnae/i Association Bylaws were adopted in June 1980, and amended in June 1992; June 2000; June 2005; June 2008; June 2013; June 2016; June 2018; and June 2020.
+[NEW DATE TO BE ADDED WHEN FINAL]

 Appendix A